Ersildan/CoursePython-3/C Модуль 4 Работа с файлами/5 Работа с zip файлами/readme.txt

-Work with zip files
-I try open and chance files inside
+I am learning how to open and modify zip files.